Pacific Wrecks

 Location

 During the 1920s known as Camp Nichols.
-Today known as Ninoy Aquino Airport (NAA) or Manila Airport in the National Capital Region (NCR).
+Still in use today as Ninoy Aquino Airport (NAA) or Manila Airport.

 Construction